Politics & Activism

 can big food embrace sustainable ag?

 A Panel Discussion - 12/8/09 The sustainability of large-scale agriculture is increasingly being called into question.
-Food manufacturers and agribusinesses catering to global food markets are being challenged by the rising demand for sustainably grown food.
-What material impact will this have for the food sector?
-The discussion will explore what companies are doing to […]
+Food manufacturers and agribusinesses catering to global food markets are being challenged by the […]

 Posted: December 2 2009